Policy Simulation, Impact Reports & Conflict Detection

 - changes that look correct in review but behave differently at runtime

-AxonFlow gives you two tools for this:
+AxonFlow gives you three tools for this:

 - Policy Simulation runs all active policies against one input as a dry run.